 A suite of classic road race distances: 5km, 10km and a Half-Marathon make this annual event a true festival of running.
 The courses are scenic loops – flat for the most part, with a challenging rise over the spectacular Captain Cook Bridge crossing the Georges River.
-Relax post-race over a pancake breakfast in the happy ambience of Peter Depena Reserve, alongside Botany Bay.
+Relax post-race and enjoy the happy ambience of Peter Depena Reserve, alongside Botany Bay.

 - Points for Age Group Placings

 NEW IN 2021